SNAP benefits extended to online purchases

-Families receiving Supplemental Nutrition Assistance Program benefits can now buy groceries online on Amazon and from Walmart stores in Jerome and Caldwell.
+Families receiving Supplemental Nutrition Assistance Programs benefits can now buy groceries online on Amazon and from Walmart stores in Jerome and Caldwell.

 According to a press release from the Idaho Department of Health and Welfare, Idaho was approved to participate in the U.S. Department of Agriculture’s online purchasing pilot project.